-What is ASTN A105?
+What is ASTM A105?

-In mechanical engineering ASTM A105 is also called ASME SA 105.
-This material grade for carbon steel covers only seamless forged carbon steel piping components.
-Generally, it is used for the manufacture of forge piping accessories, like elbow, reducer, many types of flanges.
-This carbon steel material grade ASTM A105 is used for low and high temperature service with low- and high-pressure systems as well.
+In mechanical ASTM A105 is the same as calling ASME SA 105 under ASME/ANSI B16.5 standard.
+This is the material grade that is used for carbon steel piping, which covers only seamless forged carbon steel piping components.
+Generally, it is used for the manufacture of forge piping accessories, like elbow, reducer, many types of flanges for small piping bore size.
+This carbon steel material grade ASTM A105 is commonly in low and high-temperature service with low- and high-pressure systems as well.
 This alloy temperature during forge is approx. between 1,700df and 2,200df, followed by quenching and tempering.

-Welding process ASTM A105
+Welding process ASTM A105 Grade materials

 These components can be welded easily.
 Welding procedures need to comply with ASME boiler and pressure vessel code section ix.
 And the procedure of welding also needs to be followed.

 What is the difference between A105 and A105N?